top of page

 Katie-25.jpg

-Katie Chapman, M.S.
+Kathryn “Katie” Rieck, M.S.
 CCC-SLP is a licensed and certified speech language pathologist.
-She is a native of Pocatello, and was awarded 2021 Outstanding Student Achievement from her college.
-She has worked here at SPOT Blossoms since 2021.
-Her interest working with pediatrics was sparked during her three years working as a childcare worker and preschool aide at Holy Spirit Catholic School.
-She finds so much joy working with children with communication disorders with special interests in speech sound disorders and fluency.
-Katie enjoys being a lifelong learner which extends beyond work.
-In her free time, she likes to listen to podcasts, hike new trails, camp, run, and spend time with her friends and family.
+She is a native of Pocatello and graduated from Idaho State University in 2021.
+She has worked at SPOT Blossoms and contracts with Chief Tahgee Elementary Academy since 2021.
+She finds joy working with children and adolescents with special interests in fluency disorders (stuttering and cluttering), lisps, and dyslexia.
+She is Inside Out Certified utilizing sensory-based strategies, specifically designed for autistic children.
+In her free time, she likes to go to concerts, cook, camp, walk, and spend time with her husband and family.

 delisia.jpg